Caja de Muertos Island: History

 On January 2, 1980 the island was declared a nature reserve by act of the Puerto Rico Legislature and entrusted to the Puerto Rico Department of Natural Resources to be guarded and administered.
 It is administered in conjunction of the Ponce Municipal Government.
 In 1985, the Government of Puerto Rico gave its approval for the development of a tourism center at Caja de Muertos.
-The lighthouse was restored by the Puerto Rico Department of Natural Resources and for a while it housed a museum.
+The lighthouse was restored by the Puerto Rico Department of Natural Resources, and for a while housed a museum.
 The Puerto Rico Ports Authority had public transportation to the Island until 1993; shortly thereafter a company called “Island Venture” started offering daily trips.
 Service was interrupted twice, after Hurricane Maria and after the 2020 Puerto Rico earthquakes, both of which badly damaged La Guancha, the area on the mainland where passengers boarded the catamarans to the island.
-The Puerto Rico Department of Natural and Environmental Resources built a dock, barracks for reserve personnel, as well as a small museum, trail signs, and compost bathrooms for tourists.
+The Puerto Rico Department of Natural and Environmental Resources built a dock, barracks for reserve personnel, a small museum, trail signs, and compost bathrooms for tourists.

-In 2009, the government of Puerto Rico announced plans to make development of the island and its restoration of its lighthouse, both for tourism purposes, a priority of the DRNA.
+In 2009, the government of Puerto Rico announced plans to make development of the island and restoration of its lighthouse, both for tourism purposes, a priority of the DRNA.
 By the summer of 2012, there were three businesses making tour trips there, including one for charter trips only.
 In 2010, Playa Pelícano received the Blue Flag beach certification.
 In 2017, much of what DRNA had built was destroyed by Hurricane Maria and the tourist ferry was halted, but restarted about a year later.

 However, government inaction following the 2019–20 Puerto Rico earthquakes left the reserve without DRNA rangers for over a year, since the housing structure was severely damaged and not timely repaired or replaced and they limited to maritime patrolling despite having obsolete equipment and expired bulletproof vests.
 In 2021, the last of three vehicles assigned for this task broke down and the rounds stopped altogether.
 This had several repercussions on the natural reserve, leading to tourists illegally breaching the perimeter, anchoring in the sand, riding jet skis, camping, hosting parties and vandalizing the remains of the fallen structure.
 The preservation program that monitors and protect the reproduction habitat of the hawksbill sea turtle was halted, due to the rangers being unable to follow up on their nesting habits, leaving 25 stations unattended.

-When queried about the situation in April 2022, the DRNA claimed that the housing structure would be eventually reconstruct since disaster mitigation funds had been approved for that purpose.
+When queried about the situation in April 2022, the DRNA claimed that the housing structure would eventually be reconstructed since disaster mitigation funds had been approved for that purpose.
 However, the process was still in the early stage, since the government had yet to name a contractor for the project.
 The agency also claimed that patrolling had taken place when the boat “was available”.